Broadcasts & Automations Performance

 Pending - Indicate that it does not have a set delivery date.

-Clicking on Details of the Pending broadcast card will result in a redirect to the Details window, where you can change its Pending status or delete it.
+You select Details on the Pending broadcast card to open the Details window.
+There you change the Pending status or delete it.

-These States are reflected on the Broadcast Cards as shown in the example below.
+The Broadcast Cards show these states, as in the example below.

 Broadcast Card Elements